 Email us at firstname.lastname@example.org

-At the SLUCare Center for Endometriosis, recent published studies have shown the potential of complete excision in experienced hands (even without postoperative long term hormonal suppression) to eradicate disease even in teenagers, a traditionally very difficult population to treat with endometriosis.
+At the SLUCare Center for Endometriosis, recent published studies have shown the potential of complete excision in experienced hands (even without postoperative long term hormonal suppression) to eradicate disease even in teenagers, a traditionally very difficult population to treat for endometriosis.
 Ongoing landmark trials are also being performed to further evaluate the value and curative potential of excision in the treatment of endometriosis.
 Such research benefits patients by offering patients access to the most cutting edge technology and treatments.